amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - > The Tulu nominative 'î' illustrates the fact already stated that each of the nasals of 'nîn' (both the radical initial and the formative final) has sometimes been worn off.
 [From page [308](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-308)]

-To the contrary, this is, in fact, a strong argument *against* the starting consonant `n` in the second-personal pronominal root and *for* the argument that the vowel `i`/`ī` is the second-person pronominal root.
+To the contrary, this is, in fact, a strong argument *against* the starting consonant `n` in the second-person pronominal root and *for* the argument that the vowel `i`/`ī` is the second-person pronominal root.
 It seems equally possible, and indeed more appropriate, to say that like in Tulu and literary Telugu, the vowel `i`/`ī` is the second-person pronominal root than to say that `nīn`/`nin` is the second-person pronominal root